andreped/DSS/README.md

 pip install -r requirements.txt
 ```

-Tested with Python 3.7.9, across Win10, macOS, and Ubuntu 20.04 operating systems.
+Tested with Python 3.7.9, on Win10, macOS, and Ubuntu Linux operating systems.

 Note that to activate the virtual environment on Windows instead run `./venv/Scripts/activate`.